sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

       </controls>
 ```

-<p class="cn" markdown="1">Under the controls tag, we can see that a prefix doesn't exist for the `Microsoft.PerformancePoint.Scorecards` namespace.
-However, if we check the SafeControl tags, it is indeed listed with all types from that namespace permitted.</p>
+Under the controls tag, we can see that a prefix doesn't exist for the `Microsoft.PerformancePoint.Scorecards` namespace.
+However, if we check the SafeControl tags, it is indeed listed with all types from that namespace permitted.

 ```xml
 <configuration>